 The Oddworld franchise began in 1997 with the release of Oddworld: Abe's Oddysee.
-The game was originally conceived by developer Oddworld Inhabitants as the first of an "Oddworld Quintology," with subsequent games starring new protagonists.
+The original game was conceived by developer Oddworld Inhabitants as the first of an "Oddworld Quintology," with subsequent games starring new protagonists.
 However, the sequel released in 1998, Oddworld: Abe's Exoddus, was billed as a "bonus" game, separate from the orignally-envisioned Quintology and once again featuring Abe, the Mudokon player character from the first game.
-Two Game Boy titles, Oddworld: Adventures and Oddworld: Adventures 2 were loosely based on the first two games in the Oddworld franchise.
-The third main title (and second Quintology game), Oddworld: Munch's Oddysee, was released as a launch title for the original Xbox in 2001 and featured new character Munch, the last surviving member of the Gabbit race; Abe also makes a re-appearance as an ally of Munch.
+Two Game Boy titles, Oddworld: Adventures and Oddworld: Adventures 2 were loosely based on these first two games in the Oddworld series.
+The third main title (and second Quintology game), Oddworld: Munch's Oddysee, was released as a launch title for the original Xbox in 2001 and featured new character Munch, the last surviving member of the Gabbit race; Abe also makes a re-appearance as a playable ally of Munch.
 Oddworld: Stranger's Wrath was released in 2005 for Xbox and stars Stranger, a mysterious new hero exploring a completely separate region of Oddworld.
-Plans were made for a pseudo-sequel to Stranger's Wrath, titled The Brutal Ballad of Fangus Klot, but development was scrapped when Oddworld Inhabitants ceased internal production in 2005, leaving the future of the Oddworld series uncertain.
+A pseudo-sequel to Stranger's Wrath, The Brutal Ballad of Fangus Klot, was in the early stages of development before being scrapped when Oddworld Inhabitants ceased internal production in 2005, leaving the future of the Oddworld series uncertain.

 Revival and Remakes